 If for some reason you can’t find used steel, it is possible to find some half-decent deals on steel plates in the form of box-store bar+bumper packages (Sears, Dick’s, etc.) You’ll get a lot of weight for the money (when compared to bumpers), but the problem is that the bars in these packages are always garbage, which means that you’d basically be buying a bar that will be of no use to you.

-Having said that, you could use that garbage bar as your dedicated landmine bar to spare your real bar from the eventual damage (assuming you intend to own a landmine), or maybe you could just Craigslist the bar.
+Having said that, you could use that garbage bar as your dedicated landmine bar to spare your real bar from the eventual damage of sticking it in a landmine, or maybe you could just Craigslist the bar.
 Really though, I’d look for used plates first.
 Of course, this is all assuming that you think that you’d even be content with steel versus bumpers.
-I still think that if you’re going to buy new that you should buy bumpers, but it’s your call obviously.

-There are a lot of cheap benches out there on Amazon and the outlet stores, but the one I’m going to show you is the only one I like this far south of the normal ~$150+ price tag.
+There’s a bunch of cheap benches out there on Amazon and the outlet stores, but the one I’m going to show you is the only one I like this far south of the normal ~$150+ price tag.
 If you have extra money in your budget and want something a little beefier, take a look at the Rogue Utility Bench.

 Adidas Flat Utility Bench

 The Adidas Flat Utility Bench has a 600-pound capacity, 2½” foam padding, and measures 44″ x 19″ x 17″.
-This is a very popular economy bench, and the weight capacity is more than enough for even a strong man’s bench press.
+This is a very popular econo bench, and the weight capacity is more than enough for even a strong man’s bench press.
 This bench has a lot of positive feedback and I see it all over the place.
-It’s ugly as hell and could be a couple inches longer, but who cares. ~$85
+It’s ugly as hell and could be a couple inches longer, but whatever ~$80

 BTW this bench comes and goes a lot.
 If it’s out of stock, look at this bench guide for more ideas.